microsoft/vscode-docs/remote-tutorials/ssh/create-vm.md

 ![Create a virtual machine](images/ssh/create-vm.png)

 Now you can specify details of your VM, such as the name, the size of, and the base image.
-We will choose Ubuntu Server 18.04 LTS for this example, but you can choose recent versions of other Linux distros and look at our [supported SSH servers](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-server).
+Choose Ubuntu Server 18.04 LTS for this example, but you can choose recent versions of other Linux distros and look at VS Code's [supported SSH servers](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-server).

 ![Virtual machine instance details](images/ssh/vm-instance-details.png)

-Next,
+Next, you'll set up an SSH host by creating and adding an SSH public key.

 ----